 Which Should I Choose?
 Aerosol or Airbrush Surface Primers?

 If you can afford and comfortably use an airbrush, then I would suggest using a surface primer rather than an aerosol primer.
-It’ll save you money in the long-term, produce similar results as aerosol spray primers in a safer and more reliable manner.
+Airbrush primers like Vallejo Surface Primer will save you money in the long term, and produce similar results as aerosol primers in a safer and more reliable manner.

 What About 2-in-1 Filler and Primer Sprays?

-Some spray primers contain a filler material that help “fill-in” larger scratches, dents, or even gaps on the working surface.
-Filler primers are common in the automotive industry, especially when a car body shop needs to perform cosmetic work on the damaged siding of a vehicle.
+Some primers contain a filler material that help “fill-in” larger scratches, dents, or even gaps on the working surface.
+Filler primers are common in the automotive industry, e.g., automotive primers, especially when a car body shop needs to perform cosmetic work on the damaged siding of a vehicle.

 When it comes to miniatures, there are a few times when you’d want to use a 2-in-1 spray filler and primer.
 In the first case is when your model is really large, such as a terrain piece or a DIY model made with different materials.
 A spray spray filler and primer can help you smooth out the surface in preparation for paint.